speedata/publisher/doc/manual/doc/description-en/qualityassurance.md

     sp --jobname reference clean

-the redundant and not needed temporaray files are removed.
+the redundant and not needed temporary files are removed.
 The directory now looks like this:

     example/